 - Transfer the mixture.
 Using your fingers, press the crust mixture evenly into the prepared pie plate.
 Start by working the crumbs up the sides, then press the remaining crumbs into the bottom of the pan.

-- Bake the crust.
+- Bake.
 Bake for 15 minutes if you will not be baking it any further.
 If using a filling that requires baking, bake for 5-7 minutes.
 Transfer to a wire rack to cool.

-There are just a few simple ingredients you’ll need to make this gluten free graham cracker crust.
+There are just a few simple ingredients you’ll need to make this graham cracker crust.
 You likely have all of the ingredients already on hand, so let’s get to baking!